 - The brain and the spinal cord form the central nervous system (CNS).

 - Peripheral nerves branch out of the spinal cord out to our fingertips and toes.

 - They affect sensation, muscle strength, balance and involuntary functions like sweating.

 - They do this by carrying messages (electrical signals between the CNS to the rest of our body).

-The imperative research for the development of CMT treatments is dependent on the funding from organizations like us.
+Research for the development of CMT treatments is dependent on funding from organizations like us and donors like you.